stefanlesser/nature-of-order/_notes/geometry-in-software.md

 title: Geometry in software
 ---

-*My slightly edited posts from a thread originally discussed on the Beautiful Software seminar forum in November 2020, as.
-I was in the middle of reading book 2:*
+*My slightly edited posts from a thread originally discussed on the Beautiful Software seminar forum in November 2020, as I was in the middle of reading book 2:*

 Alexander is mostly concerned about the **arrangement of matter in space**.
 This means looking at **geometry** makes total sense.